 - advises clients with uncertain tax positions and related privilege issues; and

-- counsels high-net-worth individuals involved in voluntary disclosures of unreported foreign accounts and unfiled FBAR forms in connection with the IRS's OVDI, OVDP, and corresponding state programs.
+- counsels HNWIs involved in voluntary disclosures, including for unreported foreign accounts and unfiled FBAR forms in connection with the IRS's OVDI, OVDP, and corresponding state programs.

 Clients further benefit from Ms. Partain's substantial experience in advising businesses and HNWIs on how to structure transactions in a tax-efficient manner.
 Representations include:

-- counsel clients on debt equity characterization, debt modification, cancellation of indebtedness, income tax accounting, tax treatment of settlement payments, Section 382 limitations, and treaty issues; and
+- counseling clients on debt equity characterization, tax treatment of settlement payments, debt modification, cancellation of indebtedness, income tax accounting, Section 382 limitations, and treaty issues; and

-- advise on matters relating to reorganizations, distributions, and inbound and outbound transactions.
+- advising on matters relating to reorganizations, distributions, and inbound and outbound transactions.

-An active participant in pro bono activities, Ms. Partain handles pro bono matters in Tax Court through the Duke University School of Law Low-Income Taxpayer Clinic and the New York University School of Law Tax Clinic.
+An active participant in pro bono activities, Ms. Partain handles pro bono matters in Tax Court through the New York Calendar Call Program, the New York University School of Law Tax Clinic, and the Duke University School of Law Low-Income Taxpayer Clinic.